jonmikael-kundelab/kundelab_midgard_theme/README.md

 - Preview requires login so make sure to first run `yarn zcli login -i` if you haven't done that before.

 ## Assets
-The Copenhagen theme comes with a few JavaScript assets, but you can add other assets to your theme by placing them in the `assets` folder.
+The Midgard theme comes with a few JavaScript assets, but you can add other assets to your theme by placing them in the `assets` folder.

 # React components

-From version 4.0.0, the Copenhagen theme uses some React components to render parts of the UI.
+From version 4.0.0, the Midgard theme uses some React components to render parts of the UI.
 These components are located in the `src/modules` folder and are built using the [Zendesk Garden](https://garden.zendesk.com/) component library.

 These components are bundled as native [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) as part of the Rollup build process, and they are emitted as JS files in the `assets` folder.
 Since assets are renamed when a theme is installed, the modules needs to be imported using the [asset helper](https://developer.zendesk.com/api-reference/help_center/help-center-templates/helpers/#asset-helper).